Ground Gas Protection Manchester

 Ground gas protection is an extremely specialised operation.
 GeoShields Ground Gas specialists have the required knowledge, experience and skill levels.

 Mitigation of the harmful ground gases is usually provided by the use of ventilation and ground gas membranes during construction design, which provides both primary and secondary forms of protection for buildings from the ingress of gases and vapours.
-Foundation-based ground gas protection is not feasible if you are a homeowner.
+Foundation-based ground gas protection will not work if you are an existing homeowner.
 Ventilation is key.
 A combination of natural ventilation on suspended floors, better underfloor ventilation, or the introduction of mechanical ventilation systems can be used to ventilate.
 The harmful gases can then be safely controlled and vented out of the property.
 In all cases, it is important to verify the construction as well as the installation techniques.

 Some cases in which the dangers posed by gases or vapours are due a by-product more severe soil and groundwater contamination can be mitigated through the remediation.